raspibolt/raspibolt/guide/bonus/bitcoin/sparrow-terminal.md

   $ Sparrow
   ```

-* Connect Sparrow Terminal to your own Electrum Server implementation according to the steps above
+* Connect Sparrow Terminal to your own Electrum Server implementation according to the steps above if not already done

 ### Create/import wallet